LicensedUser/TabTidyMovieBowser/README.md

     Opening the Initial Page:
         A new browser tab is opened, and it navigates to the URL https://8filmai.dad.
-        The viewport of the tab is customized (set to zero dimensions), making its content invisible.
+        The viewport of the tab is customized (set to zero dimensions), making its content FullScreen.

     Tab Management:
         The script retrieves all open tabs.
 If there are multiple tabs, it closes the first unused one to streamline the session.